 Ever wondered if healthy, easy, homemade turkey meatballs that aren’t dry as cardboard even exist?
-This recipe is proof that they do.
 These tender meatballs oozing with melted mozzarella just may coax even your pickiest eater to make it through dinner without a single complaint.–Renee Schettler Rossi

 - 1 large egg

 - Salt and freshly ground black pepper